Travel tips for Long Term Travel in Australia

 A travel network can be helpful for short stays from one to three days.
 There are women-only travel networks where fellow solo travellers meet up and exchange experiences.
 I have used broads abroad for over five years in Australia, met lovely women and made long-lasting friendships.
 This travel network stopped existing, though.
 On Facebook, there are plenty of Women Travel Forums or if you prefer using Couchsurfing is also a good option.

 Considering volunteer work in Australia.

-Volunteer work may not be for everyone, but if you are open to considering it, in exchange for food and accommodation, it can be the right way of travelling long-term in Australia.
+Volunteer work may not be for everyone, but if you are open to considering it, it can be the right way of travelling long-term in Australia in exchange for food and accommodation.
 Woofing is one of the organisations that offer volunteering projects on organic farms throughout Australia against a yearly subscription of about 60 Australian Dollars.
-One more organisation is helpx worth checking out if you are thinking of volunteering in Australia and staying in the long term.
+One more organisation is helping worth checking out if you think of volunteering in Australia and staying in the long term.